dragonflyoss/d7y.io/docs/reference/configuration/manager.md

     port:
       start: 65003
       end: 65003
+    # RequestRateLimit is the maximum number of requests per second for the gRPC server.
+It limits both the rate of
+    # unary gRPC requests and the rate of new stream gRPC connection, default is 4000 req/s.
+    requestRateLimit: 4000

   # # GRPC server tls configuration.
   # tls:
   #   # CA certificate file path for mTLS.